koba-jon/svm_cpp/Kernel-SVM/README.md

 # Kernel SVM

-This is the implementation of Kernel SVM (Kernel Support Vector Machine).
+This is the implementation of Kernel SVM (Non-linear Support Vector Machine).

 ## Usage